fpgmaas/cookiecutter-poetry/docs/prompt_arguments.md

 **publish_to**

 `"pypi"`, `"artifactory"`, or `"none"`.
-Adds functionality to the `Makefile` and Github workflows to make publishing your code as simple as creating a new release release on Github.
+Adds functionality to the `justfile` and Github workflows to make publishing your code as simple as creating a new release release on Github.
 For more info, see
 [Publishing to Pypi or Artifactory](./features/publishing.md).